Towards Data-Driven Metrics for Social Robot Navigation Benchmarking: Dataset Specification and Tools

 \subsection{Structure and storage}

 The raw dataset contains two main directories: one containing the \textit{trajectories} and another one containing data about the raters and their \textit{ratings}.
 The \textit{trajectories} directory contains JSON files of recorded trajectories in sub-directories named according to the source of the trajectory data.
 Each file contains one trajectory, and their relative file paths serve as trajectory identifiers.
-The data structure of these JSON files is presented in Table~\ref{tbl:variables}.

-The \textit{ratings} directory contains a separate JSON file for each questionnaire completed, as described in~\ref{sec:variables}.
-In addition to the rater's demographic information, each of these files store their ratings as a list of tuples: trajectory identifier (\textit{i.e.}, a relative path to the JSON file), context, score.
+The \textit{ratings} directory contains a separate JSON file for each questionnaire completed.
+In addition to the rater's demographic information, each of these files store their ratings as a list of tuples: trajectory identifier (\textit{i.e.}, a relative path to the JSON file), context, and score, as described in~\ref{sec:variables}.